nathandaven/bynathandaven/_CONTENT_/video/the-food-hall-epidemic.md

 Prices are typically much lower than standard brick and mortar, and leases are much more flexible and less binding, all while bringing consistent foot traffic and amenities.

 Sound familiar?
 It's the modern food truck, providing a similar start up cost without a lot of the challenges that face the food truck industry.
-Shockingly, it costs five to ten times less to open a location in a food hall or food truck, over an independent location.[1](https://nathandaven.substack.com/p/the-food-hall-epidemic#footnote-1-141507698)
+Shockingly, it costs five to ten times less to open a location in a food hall or food truck, over an independent location.

 Food halls are really disrupting the food truck trend, making it easier to start a new restaurant or allow an existing food truck business to expand into a fixed space.